1970 Memorial Park riot: Young Peoples Coalition and Center House

 In the aftermath of the riots, an organization called the Young People's Coalition was formed and controlled by the disaffected youth, with the assistance of the Family Service Agency of Oakland County, Michigan.
 The People's Defense Committee entered this coalition, with support from employees of a local business called the Record House, which sold rock and roll music.
 The coalition's goal was to "relate to the street people who are involved with the drug abuse problem", and the group recognized that the issues had a political basis.

 The coalition planned a "drop-in center" and "rap line", and announced a fundraising drive with an initial goal of $1,400.00.
 One organizer, 17-year-old Pamela Applin, said, "I'd like to see people communicate at a higher level than throwing rocks and arguing."
 Another organizer, 18-year-old Denny Bastin, said that "We'd like people to talk about what's really inside them."
 They spoke out against gender discrimination in the schools, said Bastin, and the tendency of society to discriminate against disaffected youth for their "beliefs, looks and actions", said Applin, who urged that the youth be judged as individuals rather than as a whole.

 The rap line operation was under operation in Ferndale in 1971 under the name "Center House".
 Young People's Coalition organizer Jim Heaphy said, "We get calls on drug abuse, general rap problems, parents, jobs, suicides, draft and legal information, all kinds of different things.
 We refer a lot of callers to other agencies."
 The Young People's Coalition also operated a drop-in center at the YMCA in Royal Oak, a coffee house in the YWCA in Ecorse, Michigan, and an anonymous drug analysis program.
 A free clinic at Center House opened in July, 1971.
 Financial support was provided by local businesses serving the counterculture, including the Record House, the Speakeasy Boutique, The Happy Apple, the Unisex Shop and the Waterbed Store.

 1971 baseball bust

 On Sunday, April 25, 1971, youths attempted to re-open access to the park by holding a baseball game there.
 Five police squad cars and a paddy wagon responded, and arrested 21 youths.
 The People's Defense Committee promptly mobilized lawyers and bail bondsmen to provide assistance to those arrested.
 A demonstration of 100 youths was held outside the Royal Oak police station, but the police announced their intention to continue arresting youths who gathered at the park.
+The city council and police had joined forces to keep their city free from the "freaks".